saprEMo/source_code/README.md

 SensCurve       SURVEYprop/SensCURVES/XMM_SLEW_AvE_Sens_Ehard_Esoft.txt # path to sensitivity curve
 # (*): assuming no overlaps, nOBS x FoV should be the same as FracSkyArea, so you can decide which of the 2 parameter to fill (more details on the reference paper Vinciguerra et al 2018)
 ```
+In the "INPUTS.zip" file, you will see that in this directory there is also an addition sub-directory: *SensCURVES/OBSERVATIONSloc*.
+This is not necessary.
+Here we stored files containing information on the sky-location of observation belonging to particular present-surveys.
+The same information can be stored in any other place.

 ##### LightCurves
 This directory should contain the light curve models of interest.
 Specifically it should contains sub-directories indicating the name of the relative model.
 According to the complexity of the considered model more sub-directories can be present, to allow the use of different sub-cases.
 If you add your own model and still want to create the input file with *makeINFILE.py*, you should modify the appropriate section in *makeINFILE.py*.